-Saints' Peterson 'adjusting' to RB timeshare
+Saints' Peterson 'adjusting' to RB time-share

 As for Payton's infamous sideline exchange with coach Sean Payton on Monday night -- which both player and coach insisted was not a heated exchange -- Peterson said the public and media reaction was "definitely overdramatized."

-Peterson, who explained Monday night that he was just urging Payton to run the ball up the Vikings' "donkey" said there was no need for him and Payton to clear the air, since they both knew "exactly what was said."
+Peterson, who explained Monday night that he was just urging Payton to run the ball up the Vikings' "donkey," said there was no need for him and Payton to clear the air, since they both knew "exactly what was said."

 But Peterson said he understood why it became such a viral internet sensation under the circumstances -- and he actually had some fun with it.

 "Of course, with the heat of the game, me being back in Minnesota and things like that, just catching that look -- that intense look on my face, like I had ..."
-Peterson said -- actually re-creating the look that was preserved on so many screen captures.
+Peterson said, briefly re-creating the look that was preserved on so many screen captures.

 "I actually got some laughs out of some of the memes that were made.
 And I still am to this day, it's funny," said Peterson, who said his personal favorite was one that included a voiceover from Denzel Washington in the movie "Training Day" saying something like, "You guys gonna turn your back on me?!
 On me?"